Zweihander-Main/zweifood/README.md

 -   `npm run build`: Build application for production
 -   `npm run buildServe`: Serve production files
 -   `npm run preBuild`: Called automatically for production builds in Netlify pipeline (pulls in node_modules for Netlify functions)
+-   `npm run test`: Calls jest for testing

 ### Current Todos:

 -   Build out Jest testing
     -   Google Maps API may break application since it's running on the latest branch
+    -   Should add in Snapshot testing where appropriate in addition to building out Puppeteer
 -   Break out more generic object and inline object typings into interfaces
 -   Reduce dependence on libraries
     -   Slidebars upgrade or removal